Trampoline safety is very important.

 By adhering to the simple safety measures below, you can prevent most injuries before they happen.

 Vuly recommends that there should be no more than one person on a trampoline at any time.

-Multiple jumpers increase chances of injury while bouncing, as they are unable to judge the dynamics of the jumping motion, putting all users at an increased risk of injury.
+Multiple jumpers increase the chances of injury while bouncing, as they are unable to judge the dynamics of the jumping motion, putting all users at an increased risk of injury.

 Additional users also introduce unknown variables in the rebounding motion and can lead to unintentional falls.

-Every movement made by additional user sends forces through the jump-mat.
+Every movement made by an additional user sends forces through the jump-mat.
 These forces upset the rhythm and the balance of other people jumping.